ROC-HCI/UR-FUNNY/README.md

 **Prerequistie**: python 3.5, pickle, pytorch

 humor_dataloader.ipynub is the tutorial for loading UR-FUNNY dataset.
 It has details instruction about how to design Dataset class and Dataloader for UR-FUNNY dataset in pytorch.
-It also show how to read the punchline features, context features and humor label using the dataloader.
+It shows how to read the punchline features, context features and humor label using the dataloader.

-# Contextual Memory Fusion Netowrk for Humor Detection

-The github link of the code for Contextual Memory Fusion Netowrk of Humor Detection : ***coming Soon***